home-assistant/home-assistant.io/source/_components/camera.rpicam.markdown

 ## {% linkable_title What it doesn't provide %}

-ha-rpicam doesn't send or receive streaming data through MQTT.
-This is a specific solution to only control the behaviour of the camera as an automation component under HA.
+`ha-rpicam` doesn't send or receive streaming data through MQTT.
+This is a specific solution to only control the behavior of the camera as an automation component under HA.
 Commands to capture images/videos are equivalent to pushing the camera web interface buttons.
 The captured media content would still be accessible as normal from the download area of the web interface itself.

 ## {% linkable_title Automation examples %}